Last updated on May 21st, 2021 at 10:15 pm

 If you want get more plants in to your diet or just miss the taste of traditional Bolognese, this recipe is for you.
 My whole family - vegan and non-vegan- loves this recipe!
 It's:

-- abundant! you can get 2 meals out of a single batch.
+- abundant! you can get 2 meals for a family of 3 to 4 out of a single batch.

 - high in protein